 In addition, do not bring outside food into the monkey forest.
 Be sure to check all bags and pockets for food, candy, etc before entering.

-You might have forgot it was there, but the monkey will know straight away and they can be quite persistent about retrieving anything they want off of you.
+You might have forgotten it was there, but the monkey will know straight away and they can be quite persistent about retrieving anything they want off of you.

 Don’t worry, if you resist the urge to buy the bananas like a good tourist, there will be several people inside that didn’t.